-Standard Description Effective Date Effect on the Financial Statements or Other Significant Matters In March 2020, the FASB issued ASU No. 2020-04, "Facilitation of the Effect of Reference Rate Reform on Financial Reporting" ("ASU 2020-04") The London Interbank Offered Rate (LIBOR) is set to expire at the end of 2021.
-Contracts affected by the rate change would be required to be modified.
-Under current U.S. GAAP, those modifications would have to be evaluated to determine whether they result in new contracts or continuation of the existing contracts.
+Standard Description Effective Date Effect on the Financial Statements or Other Significant Matters In March 2020, the FASB issued ASU No. 2020-04, "Facilitation of the Effect of Reference Rate Reform on Financial Reporting" ("ASU 2020-04") The London Interbank Offered Rate (LIBOR) is being discontinued between December 2021 and June 2023.
+The Company has not entered into any new contracts after December 31, 2021.
+With the overnight, 1-month, 3-month, 6-month and 12-month USD LIBOR rates being published through June 30, 2023, we will continue to leverage these for the existing contracts.
 ASU 2020-04 provides temporary optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions affected by the transition from LIBOR to alternative reference rate.
 Issuance date of March 12, 2020 through December 31, 2022.
-The Company is currently evaluating the impact ASU 2020-04 will have on its consolidated financial statements.
+The Company does not anticipate any material impacts on its consolidated financial statements.